awsdocs/amazon-ec2-user-guide/doc_source/modify-volume-requirements.md

 # Requirements When Modifying Volumes<a name="modify-volume-requirements"></a>

 The following requirements and limitations apply when you modify an Amazon EBS volume\.
-This section topic describes general requirements applying to all EBS volumes as well as requirements associated with your operating system\.
-For more information, see [Constraints on the Size and Configuration of an EBS Volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_constraints.html)\.
+To learn more about the general requirements for EBS volumes, see [Constraints on the Size and Configuration of an EBS Volume](volume_constraints.md)\.

 ## Amazon EC2 Instance Support<a name="instance-support"></a>